Laniakea-elixir-it/Documentation/source/admin_documentation/vpn/vpn.rst

   Chain POSTROUTING (policy ACCEPT) num  target     prot opt source               destination
-  1    SNAT       all  --  10.8.0.0/24         !10.8.0.0/24          to:212.189.202.200
+  1    SNAT       all  --  10.8.0.0/24         !10.8.0.0/24          to:<JUMP_HOST_PUBLIC_IP>

-We need to tell to iptables that the network source is the openvpn network (here 10.8.0.0/24), the destination the private network (here 172.18.7.0/24) doing NAT, so we add the masquarade:
+You need to tell to iptables that the network source is the openvpn network (here 10.8.0.0/24), the destination need to be the private network (here 172.18.7.0/24) doing NAT, so we add the masquarade:

 ::

   iptables -t nat -A POSTROUTING -s 10.8.0.0/24 -d 172.18.7.0/24 -o ens4 -j MASQUERADE

-Then we have to remove the SNAT line
+Then we have to remove the SNAT line:

 ::

   iptables -t nat -D POSTROUTING 1

-To make this permanent disable and turn off  the openvpn iptables systemd file ``/etc/systemd/system/openvpn-iptables.service``
+To make the change permanent, disable and stop the default OpenVPN iptables service:

 ::